manzurola/vi-home-assignment/README.md

 3. The initial data to fetch includes movies and actors.
 It seems that actors are defined perhaps to only allow them in the search.
 I removed this limitation and only scraping movies with all their associated actors.
 4. Pagination added to all APIs
 5. A larger dataset is supported but under the current json configuration.
 This should be changed once set is large enough.
-6. I didn't add any user facing features (pagination only), both due to lack of time and I chose to go with the "wait until someone asks" approach for this one
+6. I didn't add any user facing features (pagination only), both due to lack of time and I chose to go with the "wait until someone asks" approach for this one.
+My extra time focus went to make sure this is maintainable and easily extensible by other devs.
 7. The current API definitions are not very extensible.
 For example, entity keys are by name, not ID.
 I added an ID to associations for future features.
 Also the path naming - a verb+object, is not very REST friendly.
 Will probably change later to a more HATEOS approach, i.e. `/movies/<move-id>/actors` etc. I left it as is for now.

 ## Possible Future features